iRobotEducation/create3_docs/docs/setup/pi4.md

-# Connect Create® 3 to Raspberry Pi® 4 and set up ROS 2 Galactic
+# How to Connect Create® 3 to Raspberry Pi® 4 and set up ROS 2 Galactic

 ## Before you start
 !!! attention